Hinduism in Myanmar: Persecution of Hindus

 Hindu villagers gather to identify the corpses of family members who were killed in the Kha Maung Seik massacre.

-After independence from Britain, Burma Socialist Programme Party under Ne Win adopted xenophobic policies and expelled 300,000 Indian ethnic people (many of whom were Hindus and included Sikhs, Buddhists, and Muslims), along with 100,000 Chinese, from Burma between 1963 and 1967.
+After independence from Britain, the Burma Socialist Programme Party under Ne Win adopted xenophobic policies and expelled 300,000 Indian ethnic people (many of whom were Hindus and included Sikhs, Buddhists, and Muslims), along with 100,000 Chinese, from Burma between 1963 and 1967.

-On 25 August 2017, the villages in a cluster known as Kha Maung Seik in northern Maungdaw District of Rakhine State in Myanmar were attacked by Rohingya Muslims of Arakan Rohingya Salvation Army (ARSA).This was called Kha Maung Seik massacre.
+On 25 August 2017, the villages in a cluster known as Kha Maung Seik in northern Maungdaw District of Rakhine State in Myanmar were attacked by Rohingya Muslims of Arakan Rohingya Salvation Army (ARSA).
+This was called Kha Maung Seik massacre.
 Amnesty International said that about 99 Hindus were killed in that day.
+It was reported that the discovery of mass graves containing Hindu villagers were seized upon by the Myanmar military as evidence against the Rohingya, with critics and human rights observers raising concerns that the military used the killings to deflect international scrutiny from its own crackdown on the Rohingya population.

 These Rohingya Hindus identify themselves as Chittagonian, fearing anti-Rohingya sentiment.

 Hindus in Myanmar have faced growing, organized discrimination under the military junta following the 2021 Myanmar coup d'état.
 Hindu minority groups have mobilized politically, frustrated by ethnic and religious targeting, including some appealing directly to the Indian government urging a halt to New Delhi’s support for Myanmar’s military and to be included in India's Overseas Citizen of India program as a protective measure.
 However, discrimination against Hindus is not as severe as discrimination against other religious minorities, in part due to the religious similarities between Hinduism and the majority religion of Buddhism.
 A lot of discrimination is also influenced by cultural differences.

+On New Year's Eve 2025, a drone strike killed seven Hindus when it hit a Hindu temple in Bago Region's Phyu Township.
+The attack targeted the 50-year-old Shri Maa Mansa Temple in Ran Na Gar village.
+Hindu organizations and anti-junta groups accused the Tatmadaw of deliberately targeting a predominantly Hindu area.